ethersphere/swap-swear-and-swindle/README.md

 ## Courtroom structure
 The courtroom suite includes :
- - an abstract generic contract "SwearGame" which in a sense conduct the trial: iterate over the specific game witnesses ,trial statuses and verdict accordingly .
+ - an abstract generic contract "SwearGame" which iterates over the specific game witnesses, trial statuses and makes a verdict accordingly.
  - a specific game rules contract which defined the trial rules such as transitions statuses,grace periods per state..  .(in our example it is "MirrorRules")
- - A specific game witnesses contracts which in a sense are "expert witnesses" which can validate submitted evidences.
+ - A specific game witnesses contracts which are "expert witnesses" which can validate submitted evidences.

 ### SwearGame contract